KeystoneDH/2021/_pages/guidelines.md

 #### Roundtables

 Roundtables can take a more open discussion format if the organizers prefer.
-Please include your name, email address, institutional affiliation, title, and type of your proposed presentation, as well as a proposal of 200-300 words.
-Please keep in mind that presentations and documents are expected to meet [accessibility guidelines](https://www.diglib.org/dlf-events/2016forum/guide-to-creating-accessible-presentations/).
-In addition, presenters and attendees must agree to follow the conference’s [Code of Conduct](/code).

 #### Workshops